maoroi/DivRates/README.md

-# Rates of Character-(in)dependent evolution in mammals
+# Code files used for estimating rates of character-(in)dependent evolution in mammals